 Why you need a loyalty card at your spa

-In the salon and spa market; there is heavy competition for customers with many companies all offering similar services within a short driving distance.
+There is heavy competition for customers in the salon and spa market, with many companies all offering similar services within a short driving distance.
 The salons and spas that can attract the most repeat business will have a significant advantage over the competition.

 Why should you use loyalty cards in your business?